lubarberi/Barberi-Kruse-2022/README.md

 # Barberi-Kruse-2022
-This repo provides the code used in the article "Localized states in active fluids", Barberi &amp; Kruse (2022).
-In particular,
+This repo provides the code used in the article "Localized states in active fluids", Barberi &amp; Kruse, arXiv:2209.02581.

+In the folder PeriodicBoundaries:
-- main.jl (depends on InputParameters.jl and functions.jl) >> numerical integration of the dynamical equations.
+- main.jl (depends on InputParameters.jl and functions.jl) >> numerical integration of the dynamical equations with periodic boundary conditions.
 To change simulation parameters, please edit InputParameters.jl;

+In the folder NoFlux:
+- main.jl (depends on InputParameters.jl and functions.jl) >> numerical integration of the dynamical equations with no-flux boundary conditions.
+To change simulation parameters, please edit InputParameters.jl;

+In the folder StabilityDiagram:
-- stabilitydiagram.jl >> numerical calculation of the Turing- and Hopf- instability lines of the homogeneous steady state, like those in Fig. 1 of the Supplemental Material.
+- stabilitydiagram.jl >> numerical calculation of the Turing- and Hopf- instability lines of the homogeneous steady state, illustrated in the Supplementary Material.